Meet Natalie, an audiologist

 I grew up with two hearing-impaired family members.
-Wanting to help them to hear and enjoy a better quality life is one of the main reasons that I became an audiologist.
+Wanting to help them hear and enjoy a better quality life was one of the main reasons that I became an audiologist.
 I have always had an interest in the fields of medicine and electronics.
 My dad is an electronic engineer and I began to work with circuits at a very young age, developing a love for technology with a purpose.
 My passion for medicine comes from a love of nature, biology and science.
 My love of language underpins a dedication to communication.
-In my profession, I am able to combine these passions as I assist my patients to repair some of their lost communication abilities and optimise their hearing potential.
-People enjoy a life-changing, better quality of life with their hearing aids is life-changing and the rewards, plentiful.
+In my profession, I can combine these passions as I assist my patients to repair some of their lost communication abilities and optimise their hearing potential.
+People enjoy a life-changing, better quality of life with their hearing aids and being the instrument of change is rewarding for me.

-I qualified as an audiologist in 1993 after completing my Honours in Speech and Hearing Therapy at the University of the Witwatersrand.
+I qualified as an audiologist in 1993, completing my Honours in Speech and Hearing Therapy at the University of the Witwatersrand.
 Since 1994, I have been active in the profession of audiology, while also continuing to develop my professional capabilities through experience and further academic study.
 In 2000, I obtained my Masters in Audiology (with distinction) from the same university.
-NB Hearing is my own, private audiology practice which I opened in 1995.
+NB Hearing is my own, private audiology practice, opened in 1995.
 Learning should never end, and currently I am studying towards a post-professional doctoral degree.

-Throughout my career I have also acted as an educator; I was a Senior Clinical Supervisor of Audiology for 4th year students at Stellenbosch University (2002 – 2003) and the University of Cape Town (2004 – 2005).
-I have also worked as a consultant for some of the largest hearing aid manufacturers in South Africa, including Oticon and Widex, and I have also volunteered on various boards connected to audiologist organisations.
+Education is so valuable that it is important to give, not only receive.
+I was a Senior Clinical Supervisor of Audiology for 4th year students at Stellenbosch University (2002 – 2003) and the University of Cape Town (2004 – 2005).
+I have been an independent consultant for some of the largest hearing aid manufacturers in South Africa, including Oticon and Widex.
+I have, and still volunteer on various boards related to audiology and serve on patients’ organizations.